Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 Key details

-On-the-water team and safety.
+On-the-water team, safety, and vessel redundancy.
 The MV Inside Passage is led by an experienced local captain, crew, and guides.
 Their published training includes Marine First Aid, Marine Medical, and Marine Emergency Duties.
-Personal flotation devices are available for all passengers, and the vessel is equipped with Transport Canada-approved safety equipment, including life rafts.
 Before departure, guests receive a safety briefing and vessel familiarisation.

 Smoking and vaping.
 Smoking and vaping are not permitted aboard the MV Inside Passage.
-At YPR and during boarding on Digby Island, guests should not assume there will be a designated smoking area or time for a smoking break.
-Where smoking or vaping is permitted by law, it must be well away from terminal entrances, open windows, and air intakes.
+At YPR and during boarding at the dock on Digby Island, guests may take a smoke or vape break in a designated smoking area.
+Where smoking or vaping is permitted by law, it must be well away from terminal entrances, open windows, and air intakes and away from the aircraft and catamaran.

 Travel planning, before and after the tour

-Whether you are extending a stay in Metro Vancouver before or after the tour, visiting during the 2026 World Cup period, planning a pre- or post-cruise outing, or pairing the day with a Western Canada rail holiday, this tour fits neatly into a broader British Columbia or Western Canada holiday.
+Whether you are extending a stay in Metro Vancouver before or after the tour, looking for distinctive things to do from Vancouver during the 2026 World Cup period, planning a pre- or post-cruise outing, or pairing the day with a Western Canada rail holiday, this tour fits neatly into a broader British Columbia or Western Canada holiday.

 Accommodation near Vancouver International Airport (YVR)